JTSDK/jtsdk-tools/docs/tools/JTBuildCM.md

 # In a Windows Command Prompt or Git-Bash Terminal, change directory to the
 # source location

-Windows CMD
+#Windows CMD
 cd /d (C|D):\JTSDK-Tools\tmp\wsjtx

-Git-Bash:
+#Git-Bash:
 cd /(c|d)/JTSDK/tmp/wsjtx

-Check which branch you're on with: git branch
+#Check which branch you're on with:
+git branch

 Git should return:
 * master

-Open JTSDK-Tools Config
+#Open JTSDK-Tools Config
-- Ensure your're on QT55
+# - Ensure your're on QT55
-- Ensure you've built Hamlib3, then type:
+# - Ensure you've built Hamlib3, then type:

 jtbuild rinstall

-Note: you can use any of the following commands: rinstall   Builds the Release Install target dinstall   Builds the Debug Instll target rconfig    Configure Only Release Install target dconfig    Configure Only Debug Install target package    Release Install Win32 Installer Package docs       Compiles the documentation
+Note: you can use any of the following commands: rinstall   Builds the Release Install target dinstall   Builds the Debug Install target rconfig    Configure Only Release Install target dconfig    Configure Only Debug Install target package    Release Install Win32 Installer Package docs       Compiles the documentation

-The Output should be located at or near:
+# The Output should be located at or near:

 Source : (C|D):\JTSDK-Tools\tmp\wsjtx
 Output : (C|D):\JTSDK-Tools\tmp\wsjtx-output\qt\5.5\1.9.2\Release\{build, install, package}